US Economic Growth Slows Significantly In First Quarter - UrduPoint

 A key factor has been a robust labor market, fueling job and wage gains.

-For now, Ryan Sweet, chief US economist at Oxford Economics expects consumer spending will still help to support the economy this year.
+Consumers remained willing and able to spend "even if they are being more scrutinous in the face of high prices," said EY chief economist Gregory Daco.

-Consumers remain willing and able to spend "even if they are being more scrutinous in the face of high prices," said EY chief economist Gregory Daco.
+Moving into the second quarter, "we believe the economy will gently cool as slower labor demand, easing wage growth, stubborn inflation, and tight credit conditions constrain private sector activity," he added.

-"Looking ahead, we see the economy gently cooling as slower labor demand, easing wage growth, stubborn inflation, and tight credit conditions constrain private sector activity," he added.
+Analysts noted that GDP figures in the first quarter could be revised later on, with advance estimates often revisited significantly.

-Rubeela Farooqi, chief US economist at High Frequency Economics, noted that the latest growth rate was the weakest since 2022.
+Therefore, the weaker than anticipated gain was "not troubling," said economist Ryan Sweet of Oxford Economics.

 Labor market strength will probably prop up household spending and economic growth.